JakubKoralewski/idiotduo-twitter/README.md

 [PL] Losowy cytat z biblii / interesujące słownictwo + losowy moment z kanału Idiot Duo = najlepszy bot na Twitterze!

+<details>
-[EN] I have since regretted using the Polish language on GitHub; however, all the content related with this repo is in Polish which heavily contributed to my choice.
+<summary>[EN] I have since regretted using the Polish language on GitHub; however, all the content related with this repo is in Polish which heavily contributed to my choice.
 Because of this the code is using Polish variable names and comments.
-For a quick overview check out this small description:
+For a quick overview check out this small description.</summary>

-<details>
-<summary> English description</summary>
+### English description

 This Python app runs on Heroku and posts images with funny quotes on them on Twitter.
-I am using Selenium WebDrivers to get Bible quotes online, youtube-dl and ffmpy (FFmpeg) to download single frames of videos from my YouTube channel, PIL (Pillow) to overlay text on images, Sentry to log errors and pytest for testing.
+I am using `Selenium WebDrivers` to get Bible quotes online, `youtube-dl` and `ffmpy` (FFmpeg) to download single frames of videos from our YouTube channel, `PIL (Pillow)` to overlay text on images, `Sentry` to log errors and `pytest` for testing.
 Both Twitter APIs and YouTube APIs are leveraged.
-In case getting the Bible quotes online I also have an offline alternative in `static/slowo_na_dzis.json` which is a collection of lexical fun facts in Polish.
+In case getting the Bible quotes online I also have an offline alternative in [`static/slowo_na_dzis.json`](static/slowo_na_dzis.json) which is a collection of lexical fun facts in Polish.

 Checkout my other repos for English content!
 I was only starting my GitHub career when creating this repo and I should've used English.

 </details>